 One of the most important factors to consider when small space vegetable gardening is how much sunlight you get in your outdoor area.
 Most vegetables and fruits need an average of 6 hours of sunlight in order to grow the best produce.
 So how are you supposed to raise a good, sustainable garden when your home or apartment gets little to no direct sunlight?
 Keep reading to find out…

-Small space gardening is extra hard for those who live in apartments because not every apartment is on the ground floor.
+Small space gardening is extra hard for those who live in apartments because not every apartment is on the ground floor and one of the survival rules.
 This would require you to create your garden in pots on your patio, and even then, good sunlight is not guaranteed.
 Even if you do live on the ground floor with some grass, apartment buildings are usually tall and block a lot of the sunlight.
 So how do you plant a garden when you don't get good sunlight or even have ground to plant on?

 Another way to maximize your produce is by planting what you can in pots.
 Planting vegetables in pots will not give you as much produce as it would in a typical garden, but it is better than nothing!
 Simply look up the word patio plus any vegetable you can think of and you will find a patio-friendly version of any vegetable.